 Copenhagen is an adorable town with friendly locals and many scenic places and historical sites to visit.
 You can plan your weekend to this city or even choose to stay for longer periods.
 This Danish city has a calm yet festive feel with people experiencing Hygee in the gardens, cozy cafes, delicious bakes, art galleries, and canals that the city is dotted with.
-Though not a cheap city to travel to, it’s a place which you will never regret visiting, assures Dave Alias Jones, one of our travel bloggers.
-If you're in the city for multi-city trip or a stopover, here's how you can spend your 2 days in Copenhagen.
+Though not a cheap city to travel to, it’s a place which you will never regret visiting.
+If you're in the city for multi-city trip or a stopover, here's how you should spend your 2 days in Copenhagen or if you want to learn more about the culture of Copenhagen check out our interesting facts about Copenhagen article

 2 Days In Copenhagen, Denmark